Squatting in England and Wales: Post World War Two

 Urban squatting first becomes a major phenomenon in the wake of World War II.
 Memory of the failure of the Conservative-led coalition after the First World War to deliver on the promise of "homes fit for heroes" may have contributed to Labour's 1945 electoral landslide.
 But with the housing shortage rendered acute by the destruction of stock in the Blitz, it also encouraged organised direct action.

 In July 1945, Time magazine credited a "bowler-hatted chimney sweep, Harry Cowley," with blowing "the lid off Britain's housing problem".
 In Brighton, at the head of 400 self-styled Vigilantes he moved families of servicemen into three empty houses.
 As military camps were decommissioned, the example was followed by families across the country.
 In October 1946, Aneurin Bevan, the Minister for Health and Housing, reported to the House of Commons that 1,038 camps in England and Wales were occupied by 39,535 people.
+But unwilling, as he saw it, to divert resources from new-build housing, he refused squatter demands to help patch up the Nissen Huts and improve services.

 There was public sympathy.
 In August 1946, Clementine Churchill, wife of the ex-Prime Minister, protested that the "people are referred to by the ungraceful term 'squatters'" were "respectable citizens whose only desire is to have a home".
 A month later, in a "Great Sunday Squat" organised by members of the Communist Party, over 100 families assisted by the Women's Voluntary Service and, in some case, by police officers, occupied an hotel and flats at various locations in central London.
 Five of the leaders were arrested for conspiracy but were merely bound over to good behaviour.
 The squatters left the properties but did receive temporary accommodation.

 Responding to the housing crisis, in the Town and Country Planning Act 1947 the Labour government gave local authorities wide-ranging compulsory purchase and planning powers and, scrapping Public Assistance Institutions (a last vestige of the old workhouse system), in Part III of the National Assistance Act (1948) made it their statutory duty to house the homeless.
 By the mid-1950s the Conservatives could boast an unprecedented 300,000 house completions a year, yet demand continued to outstrip supply and by the end of the decade funding for new developments had slowed.